Netlia/documentation/DeviceComunication/DeviceComunication.md

 | Medium    | 4        | 75       | 100      | 10       | 5        |
 | High      | 4        | 50       | 50       | 10       | 5        |

-##### Sampling period for temperature and humidity devices and how often to send a measure message
+##### Temperature and humidity devices's sampling period and setting the frequency of Measure messages

 The values 0x05 and 0x0C both refer to the thermometer and hygrometer and are closely related.
 Both of these values must be set at once in the correct order and without restarting between processing of these messages.

-First, it must be set how often the measure message should be sent and then what the sampling should be.
+First, it must be set how often the measure message should be sent and then what the number of samples per message should be.

-The default setting is 10 minutes and 1 minute.
-The device measures every minute and averages them every 10 minutes and then sends a measure message.
+The default setting is 10 minutes between messages and 1 minute between consecutive samplings.
+The device samples a signle value from the sensor every minute and averages the current batch of values every 10 minutes and sends a measure message including the result.

-It is important that the period of sending the measure message is always an integer divisible by the sampling period, otherwise the device will send the message at the wrong interval.
+It is important that the measure message period is always an integer divisible by the sampling period in minutes, otherwise the device will send the message at the wrong interval.

 Both of these values have the following format: